mongodb-developer/mern-k8s/guide.md

+# Application Deployment in Kubernetes with the MongoDB Atlas Operator

 Kubernetes is now an industry-wide standard when it comes to all things containers, but when it comes to deploying a database, it can be a bit tricky!
 However, tasks like adding persistence, ensuring redundancy, and database maintenance can be easily handled with [MongoDB Atlas](https://www.mongodb.com/atlas/database).
 Fortunately, the [MongoDB Atlas Operator](https://www.mongodb.com/kubernetes/atlas-operator) gives you the full benefits of using MongoDB Atlas, while still managing everything from within your Kubernetes cluster.
 In this tutorial, we’ll deploy a [MERN](https://www.mongodb.com/languages/mern-stack-tutorial) stack application in Kubernetes, install the Atlas operator, and connect our back end to Atlas using a Kubernetes secret.

 ## Pre-requisites